Dead Men Tell No Tales with Peter Vanderlinde

 Melina: And I have this weird thing by my head and this funky thing in my mouth.
 What the flip?
 No, don't say that?

-Announcer: Welcome to Flipping Off, a purpose driven podcast about flipping houses and making the difference.
+Melina: Welcome to Flipping Off, a purpose driven podcast about flipping houses and making the difference.

 Melina: Hey everybody.
 My name is Melina Boswell, co-founder of New Wealth Advisors Club.
 And today I have with me one of our club members Peter Vanderlinde and of course the very, very infamous Dave Boswell my husband and also co-founder of New Wealth Advisors Club.